 As I return to Cartagena, I’m dropped back off where we started, at the Torre Reloj.
 The streets swarm with tourists, many of whom are heading into picture-perfect mansions where rooftop bars are perfect for catching the sunset.

-After an afternoon delving into the the city’s chequered history, Cartagena doesn’t seem any less magical – but is feels more real.
+After an afternoon delving into the city’s chequered history, Cartagena doesn’t seem any less magical – but it certainly feels more real.

 How to learn about the Zenú and try your hand at weaving